-In this article I am going to use words like thousands, millions, billions, and trillions when talking about base-10, KiB, MiB, GiB, and TiB when talking about base 2, and kB, MB, GB, and GB when quoting other people’s usage.
+In this article I am going to use words like thousands, millions, billions, and trillions when talking about base-10, KiB, MiB, GiB, and TiB when talking about base 2, and kB, MB, GB, and TB when quoting other people’s usage.
 I hope that this will always make it clear what I’m trying to say.

 Things that are naturally base 2

-Let me say up front that memory sizes, address-space sizes, virtual memory page sizes, cache sizes, register sizes, sector sizes, cluster sizes, and probably a few other things that I’ve forgotten about are naturally base 2.
+Let me say up front that memory sizes, address-space sizes, virtual memory page sizes, cache sizes, register ranges, sector sizes, cluster sizes, and probably a few other things that I’ve forgotten about are naturally base 2.
 Cool.
 So, when talking about these things you should use base-2 based size prefixes.

 However, the only one of these that is ever exposed to a consumer is memory size.
 A computer might have 8 GiB of RAM and describing that as 8.59 billion bytes is just cumbersome.
 So go for it and use base-2 prefixes for memory.
-And, if you want to tell consumers about page sizes and sector sizes then feel free to use base-2 prefixes – but really, why would a consumer care?
+And, if you want to tell consumers about page sizes and sector sizes and cache sizes then feel free to use base-2 prefixes – but really, why would a consumer care?

 Amusingly enough, some Dell brochures have a blanket disclaimer that “GB refers to one billion bytes” and they carefully footnote this even on their memory sizes.
 This means that when Dell sells you an 8 GB computer they are technically only promising you 7.45 GiB.
 That’s just weird.
 It means that they are lying about how much memory their computers contain, but in the wrong direction!